rleu82/reactnd-project-myreads-starter/AppNotes.md

     - a book component
     - a options select component
     - search component
+6. Refactor app.js into the components
-6. ...add more notes here as I go about project if needed.
+7. ...add more notes here as I go about project if needed.

 ### Things I might need after: